 Nebulebula: A Review

 Nebulebula.
 Mr. Chair: Ben Ferris, electric and upright basses; Mark Hetzler, trombone and electronics; Mike Koszewski, drums and percussion; Jason Kutz, piano and keyboards.
-2019 Bandcamp, 116 minutes.
+Mr. Chair, 2019, Compact discs and digital media, 116 minutes.
 Nebulebula, Waves, Burner Phone, Purity, Correction, Onyzx Quartet, Infinity, Falling, Mile of Ledges, Highway Rhythm, Information Age, Blue, Gnossienne No. 1, Freed.

 Who or what is Mr. Chair?
 It might be easier to say what this group is not.
 Before I listened to this disc, I decided not to look them up online but rather let the music tell me who they were.
 Upon the first listen, I was immediately struck by the sound of the trombonist and his approach to the music, as it sits somewhere between modern Classical music and Jazz.
 I quickly learned that while this group has a trombone in its ranks, this is a collective performance ensemble.
 No one musician stands out in an individual way.
 This band isn't a 'jazz combo' with an album filled with melodies followed by solos, only to be wrapped up by the theme again.
 This two-disc collection of music covers the gamut from intense driving modern jazz, free form improvisation, gospel choir(!), moody, introspective, almost jam band-esque, to music that reveals hidden treasures as the music progresses.